kj0s/NMF_cell_fate/cfa/general_readme.md

 clone barcodes done at bulk level, nmf needs 3 modalities at the same resolution. meaqn used for barcodes here again ,same as nmf.

---
-mofa provides a Variance Explained table or heatmap.
+each factor when running mofa should be capturing features that are associated w the developmental history -- mofa provides a Variance Explained table or heatmap.
 It explicitly tells you: "Factor 1 explains 20% of the RNA variation but 0% of the Methylation variation,"